e18e/e18e/docs/blog/the-year-ahead-2026.md

 Some of these may change, and we will likely add many more.
 Overall, the goal is to provide an overview of each meta-framework and how focused they are on performance.

-## e18e & Friends

-[@thealexlichter](https://bsky.app/profile/thealexlichter.com) has been a long-time member of the e18e community, and is now the host of our new show: **e18e & Friends!**

-Every month, we will invite a guest from the wider community to chat about what they've been working on, often with a focus on the performance space.

-This will be live streamed so we can take questions from the audience, and recorded for later viewing on YouTube.

-The first episode will be live on the **10th February**, and the guest is yet to be announced!

-Follow along on [Discord](https://chat.e18e.dev) for updates :rocket:

 ## e18e CLI

 The [e18e CLI](https://github.com/e18e/cli) has had a bumpy start while we figured out the scope and the right developer experience.
 Though we've had a few delays, we are now well on our way to a stable release!